 Early season nearshore brown trout fishing can be excellent, with fly-fishing a strong option.
 These fish run from 2 to 5lbs on average, though there are always opportunities for some much bigger fish - fish over 10lbs.
 As browns move offshore, jigging is usually a good option.
 Lake Ontario brown trout fishing was pretty dismal for us in 2016, likely due to poor survival of young stocked fish after the brutal winters of 2014/15.

 Kings, lakers and rainbows can be jigged out here when the conditions are right.
 It's spotty and not something I guide for, but it's a worthy challenge.
 I haven't jigged up a coho or Atlantic out here yet, but there's no reason why they wouldn't hit.
 It's just a matter of time.

 Drum also are abundant around Oswego and throughout much of Lake Ontario.
 If I get time, I'll be working on fly-fishing opportunities here.
 There are some nice flats and sight-fishing drum is a good possibility.

 In terms of guiding here, I'm available for smallmouth bass.
-Other opportunities are possible, but keep in mind I'm still in the preliminary stages of learning the ins and outs of this fishery.
+We had a great trip here in 2018.
+We encountered plenty of beautifu smallmouth bass plus some gar,a brown trout and a walleye - now THAT'S what I call "mixed bag fishing!"
 The extra drivetime and parking charges here at Oswego (or Sodus et. al) will necessitate a surcharge.